capaj/socket.io-rpc/readme.md

         };
         window.define.amd = {};
     </script>
-    <script src="/rpc/when.js"></script>    // for optimal performace download and use here minified version, use this for development or for non-performance critical scenarios
+    <script src="/rpc/when.js"></script>    // for optimal performance download and use here minified version, use this for development or for non-performance critical scenarios
     <script src="/rpc/rpc-client.js"></script>
     <script>
         RPC.connect('http://localhost:8080');